API¶

 Be sure that all your configuration values have been set PRIOR to instantiating this class.
 Some configuration values are set as attributes on the instance and therefore won’t track any changes.

-New in version 3.4.0:
+Added in version 3.4.0:

 verify_form